Antipurity/webenv/docs/FUTURE.md

             - Transition goes from `x→f(x)` to `x→(concat f(concat O A.detach())[:mid] f(concat O.detach() A)[mid:])`.
             - Prediction error is unchanged, since it's only on the first half.
             - Goal-maximization becomes `f(concat O.detach() A)[0].sum()`.

-- Clean up:
-    - Make `visualize`rs also accept actions, in case we want to visualize mouse actions and button presses and such.
-    - An interface that provides stream ID observations, to guarantee that RNN states will never become indistinguishable.

 - An entertaining GIF in `README.md` (of an agent trained on `RandomURL` now that we have that), so that people's eyes don't glaze over from all that *text*.